airjp73/rvf/README.md

 ## Why is my cancel button triggering form submission?
 Problem: the cancel button has an onClick handler to navigate away from the form route but instead it is submitting the form.
-The cancel button defaults to `type="button"` which will submit the form by default.
-If you want to prevent this you can add `type="reset"` to the button.
+A button defaults to `type="submit"` in a form which will submit the form by default.
+If you want to prevent this you can add `type="reset"` or `type="button"` to the cancel button.